beaker-project/beaker-project.org/dev/proposals/handling-large-installations.rst

 Beaker 0.16
 -----------

-Planned release date: mid-to-late March 2014
+Release date: 14 March 2014

-The focus of Beaker 0.16 will be the :ref:`proposal-external-tasks` design proposal, allowing tasks to be managed as references to external git repositories, rather than forcing reliance on Beaker's centralised library of task RPMs.
+The focus of Beaker 0.16 was the :ref:`proposal-external-tasks` design proposal, allowing tasks to be managed as references to external git repositories, rather than forcing reliance on Beaker's centralised library of task RPMs.